Zapier vs Nintex | 11 Factors to Decide the Best One

 Zapier’s App Integrations and Ecosystem

-Zapier supports over 7,000 apps, making it one of the largest no-code automation ecosystems.
-It connects popular tools like Gmail, Slack, Google Sheets, Trello, and hundreds more across categories like marketing, sales, and productivity.
+Zapier supports over 8,000 apps — including nearly 500 AI apps — making it one of the largest no-code automation ecosystems.
+It connects popular tools like Gmail, Slack, Google Sheets, Trello, and thousands more across categories like marketing, sales, support, RevOps, IT, HR, and productivity.

-Zapier’s wide range of integrations lets users easily automate common business tasks without coding.
-Its ecosystem is designed for flexibility and accessibility, helping individuals and small businesses connect almost any app they use daily.
+Zapier’s wide range of integrations lets users easily automate business tasks without coding.
+Its ecosystem is designed for flexibility and accessibility, helping businesses connect almost any app they use daily.

 Nintex’s Integrations and Enterprise Connectivity